 Working towards Aboriginal students attaining their final school qualifications at the same rate as non-Aboriginal students is an important part of fostering equality of opportunity for Aboriginal people.
-Recent studies show a clear link between completion of year 12 and positive future employment or educational outcomes.
+Recent studies show a clear link between completion of year 12 and positive future employment and higher educational outcomes.

-Increasing the proportion of Aboriginal students attaining their Higher School Certificate (HSC) by 50 per cent means that 1200 additional Aboriginal and/or Torres Strait Islander students will attain their HSC by 2023.
+Increasing the proportion of Aboriginal students attaining their Higher School Certificate (HSC) by 50% means that 1200 additional Aboriginal and/or Torres Strait Islander students will attain their HSC by 2023.
 To achieve this, it is imperative we work with Aboriginal communities, and accompany curriculum with language and culture to ensure young people maintain their cultural identity.

 Engaging and including Aboriginal families and communities is essential to achieving the priority.